From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Experiments

 \subsubsection{Contribution of Each Component}

-We select SupCon \cite{khosla2020supervised} as the baseline, as it represents the fundamental form of supervised contrastive learning.
-In addition to the baseline model, we design three variations.
-The first two variations use either the order learning objective or the metric learning objective independently to demonstrate their effectiveness compared to SupCon with a conventional contrastive learning objective.
-Next, we combine order learning with hard metric learning using Eq.
+We select SupCon \cite{khosla2020supervised} as the baseline as it has only a contrastive component and represents the fundamental form of supervised contrastive learning.
+In addition to this baseline model, we design three variations.
+The first two variations use either the order learning-based contrastive objective or the proxy-based contrastive objective independently to demonstrate their effectiveness compared to SupCon with a conventional contrastive learning objective.
+Next, we combine order learning with hard proxy-based learning using Eq.
 (13) to make the distribution of each age more compact, thereby improving performance.
-Finally, we replace hard metric learning with its soft counterpart to create the complete OrdCon, making the metric learning constraint proportional to age differences among samples for better modeling of age progression.
+Finally, we replace hard proxy-based learning with its soft counterpart to create the complete OrdCon, making the proxy-based constraint proportional to age differences among samples for better modeling of age progression.

+Although all the frameworks in Table IX can be used for age estimation and AIFR to some extent, similar to Table VIII, we only evaluate alignment of positive samples on frameworks targeted on classification tasks, i.e., frameworks without the order learning component.
+Likewise, we only evaluate divergence of direction vectors on frameworks with the order learning component for regression tasks.

-Fig. \ref{fig:agedb} compares the age feature spaces learned on the AgeDB test set using different combinations of order learning and metric learning.
+Fig. \ref{fig:agedb} compares the age feature spaces learned on the AgeDB test set using different combinations of order learning and proxy-based learning.
 The age progression becomes increasingly fine-grained as more objectives are added to the model.
-Notably, metric learning with the soft proxy matching loss alone can also capture age progression to some extent, although the features representing different ages are not as well separated compared to the feature spaces learned with order learning.
+Notably, soft proxy matching loss alone can also roughly capture age progression.
+However, the features representing different ages are not as well separated as those learned with order learning.

-When using SupCon for AIFR, and to maintain consistency with the gradient reversal strategy in OrdCon, we replace the order learning objective and metric learning loss with an L1 loss.
-The results, presented in Table VIII, show significant improvements in performance on both tasks when order learning and metric learning are added to the contrastive learning model.
-The performance is further refined when relative distance differences are incorporated into the metric learning objective.